nvidia-riva/tutorials/tts-script-generation.md

  Datasets like the Harvard Sentences have complete phoneme coverage, and phoneme distribution matching American English, and serve as a good reference point.
 The script must have good coverage (many samples) of frequently occurring phonemes - fewer samples of phonemes mean that the model is less likely to generate that phoneme well.

-The [phoneme distribution analysis notebook](https://github.com/nvidia-riva/tutorials/blob/main/tts-phoneme-distribution.ipynb) shows how to do an analysis of the phoneme coverage and phoneme distribution.
+The [phoneme distribution analysis notebook](https://github.com/nvidia-riva/tutorials/blob/main/tts-phoneme-distribution.ipynb) shows how to analyze phoneme coverage and phoneme distribution.

 ## Technical requirements